 Mohan Thaal

-The sweet grainy taste, chewy texture, and aroma of ghee are what make Mohan Thaal a unique dish of Rajasthan.
+The sweet grainy taste, chewy texture, and aroma of ghee are what make Mohan Thaal a unique dish in Rajasthan.
 It is a perfect go-to dessert after lunch and dinner.

 You can enjoy authentic Mohan Thaal at sweet shops in Udaipur and Jaipur.